 We look forward to Alert Level 2 when we can open fully as a school.
 As the Prime Minister stated yesterday when schools do open in Alert Level 2, schools are safe environments for children, young people and staff.

-If you do not intend to send your child to school under Alert Level 2 on the 18th May you will need to advise the school as soon as possible.
-Distance Learning tasks will still be available for those children who do not return, however not online as our teachers focus will once again be on teaching in the classroom.
+If you do not intend to send your child to school under Alert Level 2 on the 31st of August you will need to advise the school as soon as possible.
+Online Learning will cease as our teachers focus will once again be on teaching in the classroom.

 When school opens, all Digital Learning materials must be returned to school.
 Our playgrounds will be open, students will be able to use and share equipment and all classes will be cleaned daily.
 All students will be expected to sanitise regularly throughout the day.
 Any child who is unwell will be sent home.